pi-hole/docs/docs/api/dns/cache.md

         The cache size should be increased when the number of evicted cache entries is larger than zero.

-        This information may also be queried using `dig +short chaos txt evictions.bind`
+        This information may also be queried using `#!bash dig +short chaos txt evictions.bind`

 <!-- markdownlint-enable code-block-style -->